 - Addition of negative numbers (negative integers)

 Addition and subtraction of positive numbers are already taught in elementary school.
-The addition of negative numbers can be thought of as the subtraction of positive numbers (natural numbers).
+Also, the addition of negative numbers can be rephrased as the subtraction of positive numbers (natural numbers).
 On the other hand, how can we calculate the following, for example?

-We can rephrase this calculation as well.
+We can also rephrase this calculation.
 The minus sign has the opposite meaning.
 As mentioned above, the expression “I’ve lost 2kg” can be reworded as “I’ve gained -2kg”.

 That’s why when you subtract a negative number, you can change it to a positive number.

-It is important to note that negative has the opposite meaning.
-A lot of people don’t understand in mathematics why subtracting a negative means a positive.
+It is important to note that minus has the opposite meaning.
+A lot of people don’t understand in mathematics why subtracting a negative value means a positive value.
 Once you understand that a negative has the opposite meaning and can be rephrased, you will understand this reason.

 Exercises: Addition and Subtraction of Positive and Negative Numbers